Do you lose momentum and find it hard to stay excited about your goals?

 Especially when you’re exhausted, everything you’ve given upstarts calling you back.

-But, when you’re reviewing your progress you’re reminding yourself WHY you’ve set your goal.
-You’re able to see how your commitment is starting to pay off, even in tiny ways.
+But, when you’re reviewing your progress you’re also reminding yourself WHY you’ve set your goal.
+You’re able to see how your commitment is starting to pay off, even in tiniest of ways.

 I remember when I decided to escape the 9-5, finances were the first thing I needed to get under control, so I stopped spending on things like daily Starbucks, buying clothing and just splurging in general.
 But, when I was tired, feeling unmotivated I’d want to go out and eat.